 Basically, HIIT utilizes a scheme of intense-workout-then-recovery intermissions, going from high-intensity exercises to short resting durations.
-Through this system, your body is able to learn in effectually utilizing the energy that originates from your energy composition.
-Plus, HIIT also aids in the elimination of toxic wastes from the muscles during your resting gaps.
-What’s more is that alternating between the workouts also helps you breathe efficiently.
+Through this system, your body learns to effectually utilize the energy that originates from your energy composition.
+Plus, HIIT aids in the elimination of toxic wastes from the muscles during your resting gaps.
+Even better — it teaches your lungs to breathe more efficiently.

-Research shows that HIIT helps increase your oxygen intake compared with a non-interval exercise routine.
+Research has also shown that HIIT helps increase your oxygen intake compared with a non-interval exercise routine.
 The extra oxygen consumed helps boost your metabolism rate from 90 minutes to 144 minutes post interval training session.
 When you have more oxygen, it means you can torch calories at a much quicker speed.

 Performing high-intensity exercises results in your body’s restoration cycle going into frenzied mode.
-This means that even after 24 hours of your HIIT session, your body still keeps on torching calories and fat, which is great for weight loss.
-This isn’t the case for steady-pace exercises though.
-For this reason, HIIT is recommended as part of one’s fitness regimen.
+This means that even after 24 hours of your HIIT session, your body continues to burn calories and fat.
+In other words: this is fantastic for weight loss and it just isn’t the case for steady-pace exercises.
+It’s for this reason HIIT is an integral part of our fitness regimen.

 Interval training provides challenges to any experienced client while also giving beginners faster means to encounter notable results.
-With HIIT, you’re consistently pushing yourself out of your comfort zone so that there’s variation in your training regimen, which ensures that you’ll never get bored and continue reaping the results.
+HIIT doesn’t allow you to stay in your comfort zone.
+For instance, there is variation in your training regimen.
+As a result you stay on your toes so you can continue reaping the rewards of your efforts.